When choosing a wedding photographer, here are three key things every couple should consider so that they can feel confident in their decision.

 Choosing a wedding photographer is one of the biggest decisions you’ll make for your big day.
 Your wedding will be filled with once-in-a-lifetime moments — from the nervous excitement of getting ready, to the emotional walk down the aisle, to the first dance under the lights.
 Your photographer will be there to capture it all.

-Before diving into directories or Instagram searches, take some time as a couple to decide what kind of photography style resonates with you.
+Before diving into directories or Instagram searches, take some time as a couple to decide what kind of wedding photography styles resonate with you.
 This will help ensure that your photos feel authentic and aligned with your vision for the day.
 Some common wedding photography styles include:

 - Traditional: Classic, posed photos with a formal feel.
 Think timeless group shots and family portraits.